aspnetboilerplate/aspnetboilerplate/doc/WebSite/OWIN.md

     }

-If you are only using OWIN (say, in a self hosted Web API project), you can use override of UseAbp which takes a startup module to initialize ABP framework.
-Notice that; this should be done only if ABP is not initialized in another way.
+If you are only using OWIN (say, in a self hosted Web API project), you can use the override of UseAbp which takes a startup module to initialize ABP framework.
+Note that this should only be done if ABP is not initialized in another way.